antlr/antlr4/doc/python-target.md

     main(sys.argv)
 ```
 * requirements.txt:
-We suggest a file that contains the packages that the program needs that are loaded
+This file contains a list of the
+required packages for the program.
+Required
+packages are downloaded by `pip`.
+The file
-with pip.
-The file must include a reference to the Antlr Python3 runtime.
+must include a reference to the Antlr Python3 runtime.
 ```
 antlr4-python3-runtime==4.13.0
 ```